barotto/IBMulator/README.md

 SDL2 with xinerama and xrandr, otherwise you could experience many problems switching to fullscreen, at least with NVIDIA cards.

+If you're using Ubuntu 14.04 you can install GCC 4.9 from the Toolchain PPA.

 ### Windows

 Currently you have two options: